 The Supreme Court of Florida amended the Florida Rules for Qualified and Court-Appointed Parenting Coordinators (“Parenting Coordinator Rules”).
-See In Re: Amendments to the Florida Rules for Qualified and Court-Appointed Parenting Coordinators, Case No. SC20-942 (Fla.
-December 2, 2021).
+See In Re: Amendments to the Florida Rules for Qualified and Court-Appointed Parenting Coordinators, 345 So.
+3d 714 (Fla.
+2021).

 Summary of Florida Parenting Coordinator Rules

 The amended Parenting Coordinator Rules have four parts.
 First, Part I of the Florida Parenting Coordinator Rules provides for qualifications and rostering of Parenting Coordinators.
 Each judicial circuit must create and maintain a roster of parenting coordinators from which the trial court may appoint a qualified parenting coordinator.
 Section 61.125, Florida Statutes provides for qualification and disqualification of Parenting Coordinators (PCs).
 See Parenting Coordinator Rules 15.000 – 15.020.

 Parenting Coordinator Rule 15.020 states the chief judge or designee in each circuit shall require qualified PCs to renew their qualifications.
 To be included on the roster, PCs must submit a statewide renewal form and verify they’ve completed 16 hours of continuing PC education every two years.
 Renewals for qualified PCs and verification of continuing PC education are due on or before December 31 of every odd-numbered year.

 Second, Part II of the Parenting Coordinator Rules states ethical standards of professional conduct for parenting coordinators.
 See Parenting Coordinator Rules 15.205 – 15.298.

 Third, Part III of the Parenting Coordinator Rules states discipline procedures for PCs.
 See Parenting Coordinator Rules 15.300 – 15.385.